alus-it/AirspaceConverter/README.md

 AirspaceConverter
 =================
 Welcome to AirspaceConverter repository!
-This is an open source, multi-platform  tool to convert OpenAir or OpenAIP airspace files to KML/KMZ for Google Earth.
+This is an open source, multi-platform  tool to convert OpenAir or OpenAIP airspace files to KML/KMZ for Google Earth, and OpenAIP to OpenAir.
 This utility is also capable to output in PFM "Polish" format, as file .mp, for software like cGPSmapper.
 AirspaceConverter is written entirely in C++11 can be ran both on Linux and on Windows.
 The Windows version has MFC user interface in order to be easy to use and immediately available.